Troubleshooting¶

 Solution:

-// Implement ISerializableState
+// Implement ISerializableState for complex types

 public class MyState : ISerializableState